peteratgit/github-slideshow/_posts/0000-01-02-peteratgit.md

 layout: slide

 title: "This is my edited Title.
-It will need to be 1.Staged (+symbol),  2.Committed (Source Control View / message + Ctrl+Enter)  3.
+It will need to be 1.Staged 2.Committed (Source Control View / message + Ctrl+Enter)  3.
 Pushed (ellipsis ... / Push"

 ---